 Caz and Kalyra joined us in another kayak for a family paddle and it was a lovely way to start the morning activities.

-I had done stand up paddle boarding once before and loved it, but this was the first time for Caz and now I think we’ll both be looking for other opportunities to go for a paddle.
+I love stand-up paddleboarding, and that’s all because of Daydream Island.
+It was the first time for Caz and now we’re both be looking for other opportunities to go for a paddle.

 What a pleasant way to get some exercise, it really works your core muscles around your tummy area and helps with your balance, besides being a ton of fun.